striezel/weather-information-collector/doc/task-files.md

 Although every location-related element itself is optional, each task file must have _at least one valid location-related setting_ to define the location.
 So basically three settings are enough to define a task: api, one location-related setting and a request interval.
+The `data` setting will get the default value `current`, if not set, so it must not be specified in that case.

 # Defining multiple tasks